scottiiiOnTheSide/chronology_API/Notes.md

 -----------------------------------------------------------------------------------------

+### 06. 12.
+2024
+@1245 instances of other user's username goes to their profile (in log)
+			- also need to do <Post> as well
+???? when making post, how does post get user's profile picture added?

 ### 06. 10.
 2024
 @2335 Last nights entry was actually around 10pm, not 11...
 			removeAll now works for both pinnedMedia and pinnedPosts